nqpz/mult3plus1/README.md

 Try running `stack run mult3plus1-symbolic` with one of these arguments:

-  - `print N`: Print the tree.
+  - `graph N`: Print the tree as a GraphViz dot graph.

-  - `shape N`: Print the shape of the tree.
+  - `successrate N`: Print the percentage of successes.

-  - `percent N`: Print the percentage of successes.
+  - `averagebranchingfactor N`: Print the average branching factor.

   - `depthfirst`: Do a depth-first search and print how many steps it takes to prove each subpart.